eruption-project/eruption/docs/FEATURES.md

 Implements the core functionality of Eruption.
 It provides the basic functionality like a support API written in Rust, as well as an embedded Lua interpreter.
 It needs special elevated privileges to access the hardware of your system.
-Normally runs as the `root` user.
+Normally runs as the `eruption` user.
 It makes use of realtime scheduling where available, to reduce input lag (latency).
 The daemon proper provides a `D-Bus` based API as well as an interface exposed over UNIX Domain sockets, for use by the session daemons and the `Eruption SDK` as well.